FvL69/AWS_CDK_Projects/multi-tier-architecture/includes/documentation/project_documentation.md

    To remove all IAM Policies/Roles from main stack to enhance the organization of the projects infrastructure and maintainability.

    **Findings:**
-   Creating a new class called IamStack() with the necessary parameters for cross stack references for the local
+   Creating a new class called IamStack() with the necessary parameters to enable cross stack references for the local
-   constructs and inheritance from the NestedStack class designating it as a nested stack from the main stack.
+   constructs and inheritance from the NestedStack class declaring it as a nested stack from the main stack.
    The IamStack instance in the main stack will be treated as a single construct, as part of all the other constructs
    in the stack.
 It also brings it into the main stacks scope for deployment.